tdrhq/cl-webdriver-client/README.md

 ## Installation

+Available on Quicklisp:

 ```
-git clone https://github.com/copyleft/cl-webdriver-client ~/quicklisp/local-projects/
 (ql:quickload :cl-webdriver-client)
 ```

-You need a running instance of selenium-server-standalone version 4.0.0 or above.
+You also need a running instance of selenium-server-standalone version 4.0.0 or above.

 [Download](http://www.seleniumhq.org/download/) it and run:
 ```